Skurks/Skurks/README.md

 # Skurks Operating Manual
-I aspire to be an exceptional, ever-learning product & technology executive who won't shy away from rolling up the sleves and getting my hands dirty when needed.
-I find energy in working on problems no one else wants to solve.
+I aspire to be an exceptional, ever-learning executive who won't shy away from rolling up the sleves and getting my hands dirty.
+I find energy in working on problems no one else wants to or contemplates solving.
 Building delightful, profitable products and experiences are about becoming an obsessive student of your market's pains and aspirations.
-I lead, guide, and coach my teams to become obsessive students of their customers.
+I lead and coach my teams to become obsessive students of their customers and markets.

 ## My Leadership Philosphy
 * I try to live by [Principles of Marine Core Leadership](https://www.mcjrotc.marines.mil/About/Leadership-Principles/)